-"Switch"

-the exchange where permissible of shares of one class for shares of another class:

-"UCITS"

-an Undertaking for Collective Investment in Transferable Securities.
-This will include a UCITS scheme or an EEA UCITS scheme, as defined in the FCA Glossary;

-"UCITS Directive"

-means the EC Directive on Undertakings for Collective Investment in Transferable Securities, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable.

-"Valuation Point"

-the point on a Dealing Day whether on a periodic basis or for a particular valuation, at which the ACD carries out a valuation of the Scheme Property for the Company for the purpose of determining the price at which shares of a class may be issued, cancelled or redeemed.
-The current Valuation Point is 12.00 p.m.
-London time on each Dealing Day, with the exception of any bank holiday in England and Wales or the last business day prior to those days annually, where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary;
+"Switch" "UCITS" the exchange where permissible of shares of one class for shares of another class; an Undertaking for Collective Investment in Transferable Securities.
+This will include a UCITS scheme or an EEA UCITS scheme, as defined in the FCA Glossary; "UCITS Directive" means the EC Directive on Undertakings for Collective Investment in Transferable Securities, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable; "Valuation Point" the point on a Dealing Day whether on a periodic basis or for a particular valuation, at which the ACD carries out a valuation of the Scheme Property for the Company for the purpose of determining the price at which Units of a Class may be issued, cancelled or redeemed.
+The current valuation point is 12 noon, London time, on each Dealing Day, with the exception of any bank holiday in England and Wales or the last business day prior to those days annually, where the valuation may be carried out at a time agreed in advance between the ACD and the Depositary.